pixel

 Bolton family law firm has the best divorce lawyers in Montgomery county.
 Call today to discuss the legal process with the best Woodlands divorce attorney money can buy.

-What is the Difference Between Legal and Physical Child Custody?
+What is the Difference Between Legal and Physical Child Custody in Woodlands?

 Child custody is a focal point in divorces, requiring clarity on residency and decision-making for the child.
 Contact us at Bolton Law to safeguard parental rights.
 Courts usually lean towards joint child custody arrangements, which encompass both legal and physical, indicating the child’s primary residence.